 Interest rate risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The NWSA's investment guideline is to maximize investment return while preserving liquidity.
 To the extent possible, the NWSA will attempt to match its investments with anticipated cash flow requirements using the specific-identification method.
+The NWSA does not have a formal interest rate risk policy.

 Concentration risk: Concentration risk is defined as holdings greater than 5 percent as noted in the table below.
+The NWSA does not have a formal concentration risk policy.

 Credit risk: Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 The local government investment pool (LGIP) is an external investment pool, as defined by the GASB.
+The NWSA does not have a formal credit risk policy.